 During data-collection, the research team uses public sources of information as well as data submitted directly by the companies evaluated.
 The data submitted by the companies for analysis is cross-checked against publicly available sources.
 For example, regarding R&D clinical pipelines, projects declared by the companies were verified against clinical trials registries, including the NIH ClinicalTrials.gov and the EU Clinical Trials Register, to confirm their existence and the clinical phase.
 In another example, collaborations submitted by companies (such as educational programmes) were confirmed using the websites of the corresponding partner, such as Wellcome Trust or BARDA.
 Data was accepted for evaluation if it related to a policy, project or other activity that was in effect during the period of analysis.
-The 2020 Benchmark analyses relevant data valid between 09 September 2017 and 21 June 2019.
+The 2020 Benchmark analyses relevant data valid between 22 June 2019 to 30 April 2021.

 Scoring the companies